Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 \subsection{New metrics to evaluate \textit{Interpretability}}

-\textit{Interpretability} evaluates whether the extracted concepts align with human-understandable notions.
 Existing methods for assessing interpretability either rely on human evaluators, which is not reproducible, or LLM-as-a-judge, which is sensitive to prompting \cite{pmlr-v80-kim18d,gpt4explainsgpt2,gurnee2023finding}.
-We therefore introduce two new metrics tailored to evaluate concepts extracted from a sentence classification model: $\verb|ConceptSim|$ and $\verb|SentenceSim|$.
-First, we perform a forward pass of the LLM on a test dataset consisting of sentences not seen during the training of the concept extraction method.
-We then store the concepts activations for each sentence.
-For each concept $j$, this yields an activation vector whose length equals the size of the test dataset.
-We employ one-dimensional clustering to separate sentences exhibiting concept activation from those that do not.
-Let $\mathcal{S}^j$ be the set of sentences activating that feature and $N^j$ its cardinal.
+We therefore introduce two new metrics: $\verb|ConceptSim|$ and $\verb|SentenceSim|$.
+The former measures how coherent a single concept’s meaning is across sentences, while the latter assesses how consistent meaning is between sentences sharing the same concepts.
+We evaluate the inspected LLM on a held-out test set and record concept activations per sentence.
+For each concept, this produces an activation vector over the test set, which we cluster in one dimension to distinguish activated from non-activated sentences.
+Let $\mathcal{S}^j$ be the set of sentences activating the $j$-th feature and $N^j$ its cardinal.
 We encode each sentence using Sentence-BERT \cite{reimers-gurevych-2019-sentence}.
 For $s_i \in \mathcal{S}^j$, let $e(s_i)$ be the sentence embedding.
 We evaluate the average pairwise similarity of activating sentences:

-A higher value of $\verb|ConceptSim|$ indicates a better interpretability in concept representations.
+A higher value of $\verb|ConceptSim|$ indicates a better interpretability and monosemanticity in concept activations.
 If the sentences in $\mathcal{S}^j$ really share a common concept, their pairwise cosine similarity should be high.
 Cosine similarity has already been used by \citet{li-etal-2024-evaluating-readability} to assess concept interpretability, showing strong correlation with human annotations.
 The novelty of our metric lies in computing cosine similarity after performing a one-dimensional clustering to isolate the activating sentences in $\mathcal{S}^j$.
-Appendix \ref{sec:interpretability_metrics} provides further details on the procedure's implementation, as well as an illustration of the pipeline in Figure \ref{fig:activating_sentences}.
+Further implementation details are provided in Appendix \ref{sec:interpretability_metrics}, with an illustration of the pipeline in Figure \ref{fig:activating_sentences}.